Harrigan (song): Lyrics

 The song was adapted - replacing "H, A, double-R, I, G, A, N" with "G, I, double-L, I, G, A, N" - in the Gilligan's Island episode "The Little Dictator", when Gilligan dreams that he is the president of a banana republic.

 It was also featured several times in the 1938 film "Hold That Co-ed" as a campaign theme song for John Barrymore's character "Governor Gabby Harrigan".

 The song is subject of multiple parodies in American juvenile oral tradition, with versions about "L, O, Double L, I, P, O, P" or "D, A, V, E, N, P, O, R, T" and others.
 Examples can be found in "The Whim-Wham Book" by Duncan Emrich and in "Greasy Grimy Gopher Guts: The Subversive Folklore of Childhood" by Josepha Sherman and T. K. F. Weisskopf.

 The Kidsongs Kids and the Biggles covered the song in their 1998 video "Adventures in Biggleland: Meet the Biggles".

 The term "divvil" is an Irish expression that often found its way into Irish songs of that era.
-It essentially means "nary" or "hardly".
+It essentially means "nary" or "hardly". [edit] “divvil” is Scots and Irish slang for “devil.”
+Meaning “only a devil would say a word against me,” or “anyone who speaks against me should be ‘bedeviled.’”

 Allan Sherman's short medley of Cohan song parodies included this tune, reworked to sing about pianist Vladimir Horowitz.

 A character sings the song in A Couple of Hamburgers, a short story by James Thurber.